-I hope you enjoy working on this crazy tune and teaching to your picking friends—if they are crazy enough to handle it!
-As always, if you have any questions or comments on this e-lesson just drop me a line at firstname.lastname@example.org
+I hope you enjoy working on this simple arrangement of “Liberty.”
+As always should you have any questions or comments on this lesson just drop me a line at email@example.com